Devsh-Graphics-Programming/Nabla-Examples-and-Tests/24_ColorSpaceTest/README.md

 ## Usage

-Just launch the executable to display images from input list.
+Just launch the executable to display images from default input list.
 Application supports following command-line arguments:

 - `--verbose`: Enables detailed logging.
 Useful for debugging or understanding the app's process.
 - `--test`: Performs tests by comparing the current data with reference data saved on disk.